The Most Popular Spices in the World

 How Popular Is It?

-Global cinnamon production is around 222,000 tons annually, dominated by Indonesia, China, Vietnam, and Sri Lanka (98% of supply).
+Global cinnamon production is around 222,000 tons annually, dominated by Indonesia, China, Vietnam, and Sri Lanka (98% of supply altogether).
 Indonesia leads with about 90,000 tons per year, mostly cassia cinnamon, while Sri Lanka produces smaller amounts of the high-value Ceylon species (~16–21k tons).
 Cinnamon is highly trade-focused: nearly 198,000 tons entered global commerce in 2020, worth over $1–1.5 billion annually.
 The U.S. and India are the top importers.

 Why Is It So Popular?